Supporting information

 • Answer:

-If you take your retirement benefits after your Normal Pension Age you may be entitled to late retirement enhancement on the benefits at retirement.
+If you take your retirement benefits after your Normal Pension Age (NPA) you may be entitled to late retirement enhancement on the benefits at retirement.
 Please note that this enhancement isn’t included in the amount of benefits quoted in the estimate.

 • Answer: